Real estate is a great investment, but it can be risky. Knowing the basics of real estate investing for beginners can help minimize the risks.

 - Commercial real estate

-You too can use your own home and become a landlord; short term rental websites like Airbnb allow you to make money by renting out your home anytime you want.
-The benefits of this: you earn extra cash and meet people from all walks of life.
-If you are not ready to delve into traditional real estate, consider Airbnb to get the gist of things.
-Real estate investing for beginners can kick start from your own home.
+You can enjoy earning extra income and meeting people from all walks of life.
+If you’re not yet ready to delve into traditional real estate, consider Airbnb to get the gist of things.
+After all, real estate investing for beginners can kick start from your own home.

-Real Estate Investing for Beginners Glossary
+8 Real Estate Investing Terms Beginners Should Know

 Gross Scheduled Income = Rental Income + Vacant Units